-On April 2, 2022, the Urbn Leaf branded dispensary located in Grossmont, California, commenced operations and on April 28, 2022, the Haight Ashbury San Francisco retail dispensary operating under the Harborside brand commenced operations.
-As at June 30, 2022, the Company owns a 21% interest in the Haight Ashbury San Francisco retail dispensary.
+On April 2, 2022, the Company's Urbn Leaf-branded dispensary (the "Grossmont Dispensary") in Grossmont, California, commenced operations and on April 28, 2022, the Haight Ashbury Dispensary commenced operations.
+As at December 31, 2022, the Company owns a 21% interest in the Haight Ashbury Dispensary.